 There are many ways you can get involved.
 Every contribution, however big or small, is hugely appreciated and genuinely makes a difference

 Most of the country’s people live in very rural areas rather than big cities.
+We provide help for orphans, care of the elderly, homeless shelters and refugees.

 Work in Mekedonia